Accessibility Skip to main content

 • Patient Advice and Liaison Service (PALS).

-These forums provide opportunities for service users and carers to share their experiences of using services and to work with commissioners and providers in driving up quality or developing new provision.
+These forums provide opportunities for service users and carers to share their experiences of using services and to work with commissioners and providers to improve quality or develop new provision.

 Healthwatch Torbay is an independent consumer champion for health and social care in Torbay.
 They have statutory powers to ensure the voice of the consumer is strengthened and heard by those who commission, deliver and regulate health and care services.
 Local Healthwatch voices people’s concerns and provides feedback to service providers and commissioners.
-Through local engagement they collect vital data on how and why people use services in their area.
+Through local engagement, they collect vital data on how and why people use services in their area.
 Its place on the Health and Wellbeing Board means Torbay Healthwatch can represent the voice of people in decision-making.
 Healthwatch Torbay directly supports people in their community by giving them information or signposting them to the local services they need.
+For information, see Healthwatch Torbay.
+You can also find out how you can leave a review about a service.